 - Mail a copy of Breed Information booklet when appropriate

 3 Establish relationship with members listed as STCA breeder referrals

 a Maintain a list of members agreeing to be BR contacts

 b Coordinate communications, buyer and seller

 4 Useful Resources.

-5. Update Breeder listings to the STCA web site through the Feedback form no more than weekly.
+5 Update Breeder listings on the STCA web site through the Feedback form no more than weekly.

 USE THE FOLLOWING AS A RESOURCE IF NEEDED.

 For anyone who has not previously owned a Scottish Terrier, it is vital that we be thorough about what the prospective owner needs to know before beginning the search and before making any decision to purchase.